microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 | ----- | ----- | ----- |----- |----- |
 | -n | BuildNewBaseLayer | Optional | false | Ignore previous base layer and build new layer. |

-Example usage to push a collection of templates to ACR image from a folder:
+Example command to push a collection of templates to ACR image from a folder:

 ```
 >.\Microsoft.Health.Fhir.Liquid.Converter.Tool.exe push testacr.azurecr.io/templatetest:default myInputFolder
 ```
 When pushing templates, all files except files in hidden image folder ("./.image/") will be packed as new template image.
-If the folder is unpacked from a previous template image, our tool will pack all user modified files into the user layer and then push all layers to ACR (The base layer is stores in hidden folder "./.image/").
-If customers using -n as parameter, all templates will be packed together and be pushed as one layer to ACR.
+If the folder is unpacked from a previous template image, our tool will pack all user modified files into the user layer and then push all layers to ACR (The base layer is in hidden folder "./.image/").
+If customers use -n as parameter, all templates will be packed together and be pushed as one layer to ACR.

 After successfully pushing an image, relevant information including layers' digests and image digest will output to users.
-Here is an output example, users should remember the image digest which exactly index an image:
+Here is an output example, users should remember the image digest which exactly indexes an image:

 ```
 Uploading 4085e9f97630 layer2.tar.gz